AWS Identity and Access Management (IAM) Role Authentication

 export AWS_SECRET_ACCESS_KEY="<secret_key>"

-Alternatively, if the Edge Delta agent is running on EC2 instance it can use the EC2 instance role to access the AWS endpoints.
+Alternatively, if the Edge Delta fleet is running on EC2 instance it can use the EC2 instance role to access the AWS endpoints.

 Assumed Roles